johnwendt/presto-bison-holocene-da/analysis/SLIDES.md

 - **Local temperature — where a bison actually lived — is flat.** cor(mass, latitude) = **−0.04**; cor(mass, local MAT) = **+0.04** → **no spatial Bergmann**: bison from colder *places* are not bigger.
 - Only the *time-tracking* temperatures slope (Greenland, PReSto), and the **age colour-gradient runs along the x-axis**.
 - cor(mass, **age**) = **+0.66** → the body-size variation is **temporal**, not spatial.

-> *Speaker note:* Body size doesn't care where it was warm.
-It only "responds" to temperatures that happen to track the calendar.

 ---